smarie/python-pytest-harvest/docs/index.md

  - `'pytest_obj'`the object containing the test code
  - `'pytest_status'` the status and `'pytest_duration'` the duration of the test
  - `'pytest_params'`the parameters used in this test (both in the test function AND the fixture)
- - the status details for each pytest internal step: setup, call, and teardown.
+ - `'pytest_status_details'` a dictionary containing the status details for each pytest internal stages: setup, call, and teardown.

 !!! note "status and duration aggregation"
-    that the global status corresponds to an aggregation of the status of each of those steps, but the global duration is only the duration of the "call" step - after all we do not care about how long it took to setup and teardown.
+    that the global status corresponds to an aggregation of the status of each of those stages (setup, call, teardown), but the global duration is only the duration of the "call" stage - after all we do not care about how long it took to setup and teardown.

 Finally let's have a closer look above.
 It **seems** that after all we have collected the fixtures, right ?
 For example we see `'a_number_str': 2`.
 But beware, this is not the fixture.
 It is the parameter used by the fixture `'a_number_str'`.
 To be convinced look at its type: it is an integer, not a string!
 A more obvious way to confirm that the fixtures are not available, is to see that the `'dummy'` fixture does not appear at all: indeed it had no parameters.